Squidbillies: Dismissal of Stuart Baker

-On August 16, 2020, it was announced that Baker was fired from the series for his controversial comments towards the Black Lives Matter movement and country singer Dolly Parton.
-A response was posted on Facebook by Baker claiming that being fired from Squidbillies ruined his life.
+On August 16, 2020, Stuart Baker was fired from the series for controversial comments towards the Black Lives Matter movement and country singer Dolly Parton.
+A response was posted on Facebook by Baker, claiming that being fired from Squidbillies ruined his life.
 The response was later deleted.

-The thirteenth and final season of Squidbillies premiered on November 7, 2021, with Baker being replaced by comedian Tracy Morgan.
+The 13th and final season of Squidbillies premiered on November 7, 2021, with Baker being replaced by comedian Tracy Morgan.

 Episodes

 International broadcast

 In Canada, Squidbillies previously aired on Teletoon's Teletoon at Night block and later G4's Adult Digital Distraction block.
 The series currently airs on the Canadian version of Adult Swim.